jo-pol/gedcom2sem/docs/index.md

   * delete `-SNAPSHOT` from `-cp gedcom2sem-0.2.3-SNAPSHOT.jar`
   * otherwise the same story as with the `*.bat` files on windows

-Replace the `.ged` files in these single line command files with your own files.
+Replace the `*.ged` files in these single line command files with your own files.
-Examine the developers overview, [BatchExamples] and other documentation for further possibilities.
+Examine the developers overview, [BatchExamples] and other documentation in the sidebar links for further possibilities or [build from source](https://github.com/jo-pol/gedcom2sem).

 [BatchExamples]: https://github.com/jo-pol/gedcom2sem/blob/83711b81/src/test/java/gedcom2sem/BatchExamples.java